What is Anorexia Nervosa?

-People suffering from anorexia nervosa cut down on their food intake drastically, which causes dramatic weight loss.
+People with anorexia nervosa cut down on their food intake drastically, which causes dramatic weight loss.
 They will often use tools such as excessive exercise, purging, laxatives, enemas and diuretics to lose more weight.

 Most people with anorexia nervosa have a distorted view of their body and an intense fear of gaining weight.
 One of the most obvious symptoms is anxiety around food, with the person skipping meals, cutting out types of food, being secretive about eating and severely restricting their intake.

-The nature of the disorder means anorexia nervosa sufferers may truly believe that they don’t have a problem.
+The nature of the disorder means that people with anorexia nervosa may truly believe that they don’t have a problem.
 The nature of the illness, combined with the effects of malnutrition, often also cause personality changes, mood swings and confrontational behaviour, particularly around food.

 It can be difficult to decide if your loved one has an eating disorder or is simply getting carried away with dieting or food fads… or maybe behaving like a ‘typical teenager’.